joortcom/DDIFI/README.md

 achieve multiple inheritance in C++, which can handle class fields of the diamond problem exactly according to the programmers’ intended application semantics.
-It gives programmers flexibility when dealing with the diamond problem for instance variables: each instance variable can be configured either as one joined copy or as multiple independent copies in the bottom class.
+It gives programmers flexibility when dealing with the diamond problem for instance variables: each instance variable can be configured either as one joined copy or as multiple independent copies in the implementation class.
 The key ideas are:
 1) decouple data interface from data implementation;
 2) in the regular methods implementation use virtual property methods instead of direct raw fields; and